kej715/DtCyber/rje-station/README.md

   example: `c display dev`

-The [examples](examples) directory contains example job files for the CDC NOS and IBM MVS operating systems.
+The [examples](examples) directory contains example configuration and job files for the CDC NOS and IBM MVS operating systems.
 Here is a transcript of an **rjecli** session using the HASP protocol to communicate with RBF on CDC NOS 2.8.7.
-It uses the **c** command to display the status of all devices associated with the RJE station, and it uses the **lc** command to submit a job from the `examples` directory (`examples/nos.job`) for
+It uses the **c** command to display the status of all devices associated with the RJE station, and it uses the **lc** command to submit a job from the `examples` directory (`examples/nos.job`) for execution:
-execution:
 ```
-rje-station % node rjecli
+rje-station % node rjecli examples/nos2.json

 RJE CLI starting ...